SKSJeffrey/tuxproof/procedures/sk634-power-outage/sk634-power-outage.md

 # SK634 - Planned Power Outage
-## Purpose - Properly shutdown server room equipment
+## Purpose - Properly shut down all electrical equipment
 ## Procedure

+## General Office/Warehouse Equipment
+* Use SpecOps on Active Directory to remotely shut down all Windows Computers
+* SSH into each Linux machine in the warehouse to `telinit 0`

 ## VMware vSphere Client
 Launch the VMware vSphere Client and enable SSH on ESXi01 and ESXi02